Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726836-1fd31136-23e8-4abd-838b-c4e633c2a13e.png)

-We have found “drac” credentials for a mysql database, but there is not a mysql database to connect to.
+Last command used by “drac” exposed credentials for a mysql database, but after some search there is not a mysql database to connect to.

 What can we do with these credentials?
 Password reuse is a big vulnerability that affects many users, so an attacker can take advantage of a technique known as "credential stuffing".